Moscow Covered Bridge

 It was listed on the U.S. National Register of Historic Places in 1983, as part of a multiple property submission covering six bridges built by the Kennedy family firm.

 History

 The bridge was originally constructed in 1886 by Emmett L. Kennedy of the Kennedy family firm that was responsible for many of Indiana's covered bridges.
 The Moscow bridge came to be the defining characteristic of the small community of Moscow, even providing the theme of an annual community festival.
 It was a devastating loss to the community when on June 3, 2008, a tornado destroyed the bridge and dropped its remnants into the valley of the Big Flatrock River.
+A website was used to solicit donations for reconstruction.